 If you have to get services from a doctor either in or outside a hospital, Part B will cover it.
 This includes things such as psychiatry/psychology and social work.

 Part B also covers one depression screening per year, to help you stay on top of your mental health.
 You also may be a candidate for covered psychotherapy or family counseling.

-Reminder: Medicare only covers 80% of your costs.
-You will still be left with 20% out-of-pocket.
+Reminder: Medicare only covers approximately 80% of your health care costs.
+The other 20% will come out-of-pocket.
 You can get a Medicare Supplement plan to help cover that additional 20%.